DeviCatOutlet/devicatoutlet.github.io/about.md

 I hope these creations bring a smile to your face and a warmth in your heart. ♡

-+ Full-time Artist & Broadcaster
+✦ Full-time Artist & Broadcaster <br>
-+ Self taught digital artist: Oct 2015
+✦ Self taught digital artist: Oct 2015 <br>
-+ 1st Twitch Stream: May 28th 2015
+✦ 1st Twitch Stream: May 28th 2015 <br>
-+ Partnered on Twitch: July 5th 2016
+✦ Partnered on Twitch: July 5th 2016 <br>
-+ Creating: Originals & Fan Art
+✦ Creating: Originals & Fan Art <br>
-+ Goals: To help inspire others to keep their dreams alive via my creations & live streams.
+✦ Goals: To help inspire others to keep their dreams alive via my creations & live streams. <br>

-“I believe everyone has the potential to not only do something amazing, but the ability for compassion to themselves and those around them.” - DeviCat

 <!-- ---
 --- -->